 I'm not sure when that option was added, but it is available in 2.1.5.
 Is there an alternative option in 1.9.3?

-Updated by usa (Usaku NAKAMURA) about 5 years ago
+Updated by usa (Usaku NAKAMURA) almost 6 years ago

 The configure warning is false positive.